Sirered/mobile-assignment/README.md

 * **GridView**

   A widget that contains children in which they are displayed in a grid layout.
-You can define the amount of children on a row, spacing between children, padding of the grid from the edge of the GridView and the edge of each children.
+You can define the amount of children on a row, spacing between children, padding of the grid from the edge of the GridView and the edge of each children.n

 ## List the form input elements you used in this assignment and explain why you used these input elements!

+### Widgets used
+* **Form**

+  The form widget groups multiple form fields, allowing us to track the state of the form, validate all form fields when clicking the save button and reset every form field when an item is successfully saved

+* **TextFormField**

+  A widget that allows users to input data into the form field, and the value of the data inputted will be treated as string

+### Elements of the item

+We were told to ad elements according to our Django model.
+The items in the Django model are supposed to represent Digimon cards.
+These are the elements:
+  1. `name`: the name of the item/card.
+  2. `category`: category of the item/card (e.g. Lv.7 Digimon)
+  3. `code`: the code of the Digimon card, which is normally used to differentiate each type of card
+  4. `amount`: the amount of the item/card in stock/inventory/collection
+  5. `price`: the price of the item/card
+  6. `description`: describes the item/card.
+Typically the card text of the card

 ## How is clean architecture implemented in a Flutter application?

+Clean architecture refers to the separation of concerns by dividing them into layers

 ## Explain how you implemented the checklist above step-by-step! (not just following the tutorial)